Workshop Setup

 install sso operator

-• On the Install Operator page, leave stable from the list of available Update Channel options.
-The Operator supports only the A specific namespace on the cluster as installation mode.
-Create the sso project.
-Choose Automatic update approval.
+• On the Install Operator page, leave stable as the selected Update Channel.
+The Operator supports only the A specific namespace on the cluster installation mode.
+Create a new project named sso, and choose Automatic update approval.

 sso operator opts